-In Frequency Modulation, the frequency of an original carrier signal is affected.
 In this case, the modulating signal does not affect the loudness (or amplitude of the sound), this remains constant.
 But it does change the frequency (number of waves per second) of the original signal.

 This sound begins as a simple tone, over time more Frequency Modulation is applied.

 Not anything to do with aliens, I’m afraid.
 An LFO is a Low Frequency Oscillator, an oscillator (a back and forth wave) that moves very slowly (at a low frequency).
 LFOs are modulating signals – they transform other sounds.
 They are very common in many synthesisers and used frequently in lots of different styles of music.
 They can be used to affect any number of parameters: frequency, amplitude or rate of change.

 LFO Shifts Pitch

 LFOs allow musicians and composers to slowly change the quality of their sounds, while still remaining relatively constant.
 This means that they can add interest to static or constant sounds.